 Growing up and having seen so many school shootings, I feel for kids who are worried about going back to school.
 How do you maintain social distance during a lockdown drill?
 Kids already have so much to worry about, school shootings shouldn’t be one of them.

 The most important thing that young people have to remember is the power of their voice.
 We are in a time where Millennials and Gen Z are disparaged, but when we put our mind to it, we can do anything.

 Staying Connected During COVID

 We’ve been so cooped up since the pandemic started.
 I was thrilled when my friend and Co-worker Olivia started teaching her amazing “Box + Flow” workouts online.
-Our online community and blend of boxing and yoga has been my escape and outlet during these difficult times.
+Our online community and a blend of boxing and yoga have been my escape and outlet during these difficult times.
 When Olivia hosted a benefit for COVID frontline health workers, I was inspired to reach out and do the same for Sandy Hook Promise.

 To overcome constraints of social distancing, we organized the online and raised funds virtually.
 It was a great success!
 More than 20 people attended, including Sandy Hook Promise co-founder Mark Barden.
 At the end of the day, nearly $3,000 was raised to help support these lifesaving programs.

 Our teacher Olivia shared her enthusiasm with me.
 “I was blown away by the turnout!
 Hats off to the organization and friends for fighting so hard and surpassing their fundraising goal,” said Olivia.
 “My heart goes out to Mark and all of the families who have been affected by such horrific acts of violence.
 It was an honor and a pleasure to be a part of an incredible event, and I look forward to contributing to SHP any way I can in the future.”